liminalfield/create-max-project/README.md

 ---

+## TypeScript and Max Integration

+TypeScript templates include a `types/max.d.ts` file that provides basic type declarations for Max’s JS scripting environment and a partial interface for LiveAPI.
+This helps with:

+- Autocomplete and hinting in editors like VS Code or WebStorm
+- Type safety for Max's global JS functions
+- Basic support for LOM scripting in TypeScript

+You can expand `max.d.ts` over time as your Max scripting grows.

+---

 ## Roadmap Ideas

 - Support for esbuild or Vite as alternative bundlers
 - Optional `.copyignore` support
 - Auto-import scaffolds for JS libraries
 - Glob or pattern-based copying (e.g. `**/*.js`)
+- Full LOM type coverage

 ---